 - Posterous is a blogging platform that supports cross-posting your status updates and sharing your media files as multiple attachments in email (photos, videos, etc) to Facebook, Twitter, Tumblr, WordPress and 16 other sites.

-- Ping.fm will take in your updates to cross-post to 40+ social networks and also supports selective network update and multiple input methods (besides email, you can update by IM, Skype, iPhone web app, etc). but it will post your pictures on its Ping.fm site like Twitpic (so your photo will appear as a random piece and not in a unified personal site like Flickr’s photostream or Posterous’ custom blogs).
-You will have a number to send your text updates to and also a personalized email address for you to use if you want to update with a single photo at a time.
+- take in your updates to and also supports selective network update and multiple input methods (besides email, you can update by IM, Skype, iPhone web app, etc). but it will post your pictures on its Ping.fm site like Twitpic (so your photo will appear as a random piece and not in a unified personal site like Flickr’s photostream or Posterous’ custom blogs).
+You will have a number to send your text updates to and also a personalized email address for you to use if you want to update with a single photo at a time. will

 - In addition to containing great potential for alerts and productivity, the filters in Gmail work wonders (similar to those from the previous points) if you set up filters so that emails from your mobile to an address like email@example.com get forwarded to your Facebook or Flickr’s personalized upload email.Each filter can only forward to one email so you’ll have to create several filters if you have many networks.
 Additionally, you can link some services so that they will automatically update to other places.
 For example, the pictures you post on Flickr can be sent to your Twitter stream if you link your two accounts here and use the Flickr2Twitter upload email.
 Of course, there are some shortcomings with this method: You may have to tweak the filters a bit in order to be able to upload to specific services and not others and consume part of your Gmail 7GB+ quota to store the photos in your inbox.